ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_builds_cli.md

 After you've set up your [local debug toolchain](toolchain.md), you'll need firmware that includes program symbols (an `.elf` file).
 Because the Online Compiler only produces binaries that omit the program symbols, you need to compile locally using [mbed CLI](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).

+[we have a page in the tools section about different profiles - is that related? ] [This is also mentioned in the mbed CLI mega-page]]

 <span class="notes">**Note:** Make sure to do a clean build when switching to and from debug and release by removing the `BUILD` folder.</span>

 #### Compile commands